pinoyGitHub/Getting-And-Cleaning-Data-Project/README.md

 ## How the Script Works:

-    0.1  The script download the data sets and unzip the data
+    0.1  The script download the data set and unzip the data

     0.2 Read the subject files, label and features files